-During 2022, the Board of Directors adopted a new Investments Policy Statement to allow for the conservative investment of cash with an emphasis on capital preservation.
+The Organization's Investments Policy Statement allows for the conservative investment of cash with an emphasis on capital preservation.
 The portfolio is focused on low risk short-term fixed income securities in pursuit of a reasonable rate of return to support the operations of the Organization.
-The portfolio was funded in 2023.
-Separately, endowment investments are discussed in Notes 6 and 7 of this report.